AOrps/SigMal/educational-material/sem3/steg.md

 Notice when comparing the hex from the pure image and the altered image.
 Of course, when we use something like xxd, it will display something like this.

 ![](img/stringsnhex.png)

+Of course, after playing around with some syntax and forgetting strings is a beautiful thing; we can actually get the hidden text.

+**Naturally, this works for hiding files too.**